WalkMe Content Security Policy

 More information about CSP can be found here >>

-You can see what a site’s CSP is by:
+To see what a site’s CSP is, follow these instructions:

-- Clicking the request of the main page (probably the first request)
+- Click the request of the main page (probably the first request)

 Technical Deep Dive